 Thank you for having me.

-A real pleasure on the host of the Brian Mud Show, home station WJ and O out of West Palm Beach, uh, not far from Sean in our former and future president of the United States.
+I'm the host of the Brian Mudd Show, home station, WJNO, out of West Palm Beach, not far from Sean and our former and future president of the United States.

 So talk for a moment about the rise of anti-Semitism.

-And it's right about the time that all the nonsense started breaking out on college campuses that the ADL, the anti-defamation league, came out with their annual report showing anti-Semitic incidents for last year.
+It's right about the time that all the nonsense started breaking out on college campuses that the ADL, the Anti-Defamation League, came out with their annual report showing anti-Semitic incidents for last year.

-And you will probably not be surprised to know.
+And you will probably not be surprised to know, record highs across the board.

-But when you start taking a look at it, it's not just like, okay, things are getting worse.
+But when we start taking a look at it, it's not just like, okay, things are getting worse.

 It's things are getting so much worse.

-Well, we were averaging last year 24 documented anti-Semitic incidents per day.
+We were averaging last year 24 documented anti-Semitic incidents per day, per day.

 I mean, right down the board.